hermangroup/docs/introduction/how-to-buy.rst

   https://cex.io

-  CEX.IO is a UK-based exchange with over one million users and offers DASH exchange pairs for fiat currencies including GBP, EUR and USD.
+  CEX.IO is a UK-based exchange with over one million users and offers HISTORIA exchange pairs for fiat currencies including GBP, EUR and USD.

 DigiFinex
   .. image:: exchanges/digifinex.png